jackiehjm/stx-docs/doc/source/configuration/cert_config.rst

 HTTPS is always enabled for the local Docker registry.
-Similarly, a self-signed certificate is used by default, however, we recommend that you update the certificate with a certificate signed by a Certificate Authority after installation.
+Similarly, a self-signed certificate is used by default, however, we recommend that you update the certificate with a certificate signed by a Certificate Authority or an intermediate Certificate Authority after installation.

 *   To install (or update) the certificate used by the local Docker registry:
     ::